DOCGroup/ACE_TAO/TAO/tests/Transport_Idle_Scanner/README.md

 timer id is cleared under the cache lock and the reactor timer is cancelled after releasing that lock.

-Incoming-state checks are not synchronized with receive processing, and active input callbacks do not receive additional protection.
-Configure Y above the maximum request duration, including blocking, queuing and scheduling delays.
+Incoming-state checks are not synchronized with receive processing.
+Synchronous GIOP Request and LocateRequest dispatch is tracked while idle expiry is enabled, so these requests can take longer than Y without being purged.
+Completion refreshes transport activity before the active-request count returns to zero.

 CSD (including Dynamic TP), AMH and other deferred dispatch configurations are allowed, but their deferred completion is not tracked.
 A transport can therefore